PhanindratejaThammi/Universal-Robot-UR3e-for-Color-Block-Sorting-with-ROS2-and-TensorFlow-Transfer-Learning/README.md

-# ROS2-based Color Block Sorting System using Universal Robot UR3e with TensorFlow Transfer Learning
+# Universal Robot UR3e for Color Block Sorting with ROS2 and TensorFlow Transfer-Learning

 This project is a ROS2 implementation of a color block sorting system using the Universal Robots UR3e and TensorFlow Transfer Learning.
 It aims to provide a comprehensive solution for automated sorting of colored blocks in a controlled environment using advanced robotics and machine learning techniques.